 Tracheal Transplant Frequently Asked Questions

 Mount Sinai has launched the world’s first Tracheal Transplant and Airway Reconstruction Program for candidates suffering from long segment tracheal defects and/or severe damage to the trachea.
-The purpose of this research study is to determine if tracheal transplantation from a deceased (dead) donor is a safe and effective treatment for extensive tracheal damage.
-This procedure has not been performed in humans as of 05/01/2017, and no benefits can be guaranteed.
-The research informed consent document provides the most complete and authoritative information about the trial; however, below are some of the most frequently asked questions.
-If your question is not answered below, please email our tracheal transplant coordinator, Kara Bland, at firstname.lastname@example.org or call 212-241-0591 or the transplant research director, Brandy Haydel, at email@example.com or 212-241-0255.
+The purpose of this program is to provide care for patients with extensive tracheal damage.
+Below are some of the most frequently asked questions.
+If your question is not answered below, please email our tracheal transplant team at ENTheadneck@mountsinai.org.

 Q: How does a tracheal transplant work?

-A: Patients who suffer airway obstruction as a result of either trauma or scarring may have no choice but to live with an artificial airway, a tracheostomy.
+A: Patients who suffer airway obstruction as a result of either trauma or scarring may have no choice but to live with an artificial airway, tracheal stent, and or a tracheostomy.
 The tracheal transplant trial provides patients who are unable to undergo primary reconstruction with an opportunity to reconstruct the windpipe and proceed with normal life.
-The transplanted organ is procured from a deceased donor.
+The transplanted organ is procured from a deceased donor, similar to a kidney or liver transplant.
 Many of these donors may also donate their liver and/or kidneys to transplant recipients in need.
 The tracheal donor provides the tissue that can be used to reconstruct the recipient’s trachea.

 Q: Why not use stem cells or a synthetic trachea?